Do you support Litigation Hold migrations?

-All emails will indeed be migrated, though.
+All emails in the primary mailbox will indeed be migrated.

 Folders created in Litigation Hold are considered to be "email folders" but this is not necessarily the case.
 Therefore, all the special Litigation Hold items (whose type is not email) fail to migrate due to a known limitation in EWS (which is what MigrationWiz uses for migrations, when migrating from Exchange 2007+ as the source).

 Several of these are considered to be email folders by EWS, even though they are not.
 Due to a bug in EWS, if you try to create a non-email item within those folders, it reports an error stating: "the item type does not match the folder type".

 For example, if a contact is deleted, it will be stored in the /Purges folder.
 When we try to migrate this contact to the destination mailbox's /Purges folder, it reports an error.

 Here are some known folders in the recoverable items mailbox:

 - Versions: If Litigation Hold (or for that matter, In-Place or single item recovery) is enabled, this subfolder contains the original and modified copies of the deleted items.
 Note: This folder is not visible to end users.

 - Purges: If either Litigation Hold (or single item recovery) is enabled, this subfolder contains all items that are hard-deleted.
 Note: This folder is not visible to end users.

 - Discovery Holds: If In-Place Hold is enabled, this subfolder contains all items that meet the hold query parameters and are hard-deleted.